 The main difference between these two systems is how, and when the abrasives are combined with the water.

 In abrasive slurry devices, the abrasives are added prior to pressurizing the water.
-Benefits of employing the slurry system are:
+Benefits of employing the slurry

 • Less costly equipment